Spamalot: International productions

 A new Australian production started in Melbourne in November 2007 at Her Majesty's Theatre, with the official premiere on 1 December.
 The cast featured Bille Brown as King Arthur, Ben Lewis as Sir Galahad, Stephen Hall as Sir Lancelot and Mark Conaghan as Prince Herbert The Australian production closed on 5 April 2008, due to lack of ticket sales and no tour followed.
-In October 2014, Harvest Rain Theatre Company under the direction of producer Tim O'Connor staged a production of Spamalot with a cast list including Jon English as King Arthur, Simon Gallaher as Patsy, Julie Anthony as the Lady of the Lake, Frank Woodley as Sir Robin, Chris Kellett as Sir Lancelot, and Stephen Hirst as Galahad.
-The production was presented in The Concert Hall at QPAC in Brisbane.
+In October 2014, Harvest Rain Theatre Company under the direction of producer Tim O'Connor staged a production of Spamalot with a cast list including Jon English as King Arthur, Simon Gallaher as Patsy, Julie Anthony as the Lady of the Lake, Frank Woodley as Sir Robin, Chris Kellett as Sir Lancelot, Stephen Hirst as Galahad and Shaun McCallum as Sir Bedevere.
+The production was presented at the Queensland Performing Arts Centre in Brisbane.

-The first translated production, in Spanish, ran at Teatre Victoria, Barcelona from 9 September 2008 to 10 May 2009.
+The first translated production, in Spanish, ran at Teatre Victòria, Barcelona from 9 September 2008 to 10 May 2009.
 Directed by Catalan Comedy Group Tricicle and choreographed by Francesc Abós, the cast included Jordi Bosch as King Arthur and Marta Ribera as the Lady of the Lake.
 The production moved to Madrid in September 2009 A German production premiered in January 2009 at the Musical Dome in Cologne.
 The Hungarian production in Madach Theatre, Budapest premiered on 29 September 2009 with three casts, each actor taking up multiple roles.
-The Swedish production opened on the Malmö Nöjesteater in Malmö on 24 September 2010, with a cast including Johan Wester as King Arthur and Johan Glans as Sir Robin.
+The Swedish production opened at the Malmö Nöjesteater in Malmö on 24 September 2010, with a cast including Johan Wester as King Arthur and Johan Glans as Sir Robin.
 The production moved to Oscarsteatern in Stockholm on 15 September 2011 where it played through 29 April 2012.
-Nina Söderquist, who starred as Lady of the Lake in the West End production was thought to reprise her role, but became pregnant.
+Nina Söderquist, who starred as Lady of the Lake in the West End production was intended to reprise her role, but became pregnant.
 She joined the show when it moved to Stockholm, along with Henrik Hjelt as Sir Belvedere.
 In May 2011, the original UK touring production played at Politeama Rossetti in Trieste.
 Eric Idle attended the opening night on 24 May.